cazala/decentraland-shoal-scene/README.md

 # Dentraland Shoal Scene

 This is an experiment using [Decentraland's SDK](https://developers.decentraland.org/).
 The idea was to bring the fish from [my personal site](https://caza.la) to the Metaverse.

 The state is kept on a server (so every visitor would see the fish on the same positions) and the scene is being render on the server as well and broadcasted to each client.
+I used a modified flocking algorithm to make the creatures shoal together, and added a big blue one that chases the smaller ones.

+Here's a short video of the result: [tweet](https://twitter.com/juancazala/status/989244724715360256)

 # Try it out!